brodycj/cordova-sqlite-legacy/README.md

 ## Common pitfall(s)

+- It is possible to make a Windows Phone 8.1 project using either the `windows` platform or the `wp8` platform.
+The `windows` platform is highly recommended over `wp8` whenever possible.
+Also, some plugins only support `windows` and some plugins support only `wp8`.
 - It is NOT allowed to execute sql statements on a transaction following the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/), as described below.
 - The plugin class name starts with "SQL" in capital letters, but in Javascript the `sqlitePlugin` object name starts with "sql" in small letters.
 - Attempting to open a database before receiving the 'deviceready' event callback.